MethodAtlas

 Reduced Form

-It is recommended to report the reduced-form regression: regress YY directly on ZZ (and controls).
+It is recommended to report the regression: regress YY directly on ZZ (and controls).
 If the reduced form is insignificant, IV will be imprecise (even if the first stage is strong).
-The reduced form is the ITT analog in the IV framework.
+The reduced form is the intent-to-treat (ITT) analog in the IV framework.

 Over-Identification Test (Sargan-Hansen J-Test)